mnguyen0226/Neural-Network-from-Scratch-MNIST-Classification/README.md

 # Neural-Network-from-Scratch-MNIST-Classification

 ***** VT - ECE 4424 Final Project *****
+## How does this work?

-Description: 2 Layers Neural Networks from scratch with numpy package
+This 2 Layers Neural Networks is built from scratch with numpy package
+## How do I run this neural network?

+## What are in here?

+Source Files:

+  src/main.py

+  src/mnist_official_loader.py

+  src/neuralNetwork.py

+Test Files:

+  test/testNet1.py

+  test/testNet2.py

+  test/testNet3.py

+Pickled-Trained models:

+  trained_models/

+Technical Instruction: "How To Run Neural Network.pdf"
-Honor Code Warning: You know what VT's Honor Code is, Hokies :).
+## Honor Code @VT Warning:
+You know what VT's Honor Code is, Hokies :).
 Don't do it.
 You have been warned.

-Code Files:

-  main.py

-  mnist_official_loader.py

-  neuralNetwork.py

-  testNet1.py

-  testNet2.py

-  testNet3.py

-Pickled-Trained models: trained_models directory

-Instruction: "How To Run Neural Network.pdf"